Battle of Molins de Rei: Aftermath

 The Spanish authorities induced the incompetent Vives to resign and replaced him with Reding, who was at least courageous though not brilliant.
 The miquelets returned to duty so that one month after Molins de Rei, the Army of Catalonia counted 30,000 men.
 On 1 January 1809, Lazán ambushed and mauled the 4th Battalion of the French 2nd Line Infantry Regiment, killing and wounding 200 men and capturing 90 more.
 When Reille and 2,500 troops tried to exact revenge he met with a stinging repulse.
 However, Lazán soon withdrew his division from Catalonia and marched to help his brother José de Palafox y Melci whose army was fighting the Second Siege of Zaragoza.
 Saint-Cyr kept his troops busy gathering food supplies and suppressing the miquelets.
 The Imperial troops cleared the El Bruc pass and captured Montserrat but did not occupy it.
-Occasional ships got through the British blockade to keep Barcelona fed.
+Meanwhile, several supply ships managed to evade the British blockade and reach Barcelona.
 It was only later that a system of convoys was begun.
 The next large engagement in Catalonia was the Battle of Valls on 25 February 1809.